- The rights of temporary staff supplied by employment agencies will depend on their employment status.

 An independent review into modern ways of working, and the use of agency worker contracts, was carried out by Matthew Taylor and resulted in the Good Work Review which was published in July 2017.

 Following a consultation on this matter, the government’s ‘Good Work Plan’ released in December 2018 has confirmed that legislation will be introduced to create a new right for all agency workers to receive a Key Facts Page setting out the terms they can expect to apply to their assignment.
-It has not yet been confirmed when this new right will come into force.
+This will come into effect from 6 April 2020.

 It was further announced that current laws on the use of Swedish Derogation contracts, or ‘Pay Between Assignment’ contracts, will be amended to exclude the use of these.
 Once in force, all agency workers will become entitled to equality of pay, when compared to comparable full-time employees, once they reach 12 weeks’ service within one assignment.
 This change will take effect from 6 April 2020 and organisations will have to provide their agency workers with a written statement explaining the change by 30 April 2020.